Gunman killed after deadly hostage-taking rampage at French supermarket

-Authorities killed a gunman in southern France today after his hostage-taking attack on a supermarket left two other people dead, officials said.
+Authorities killed a gunman in southern France today after his hostage-taking attack on a supermarket left two other people dead and a police officer injured when he volunteered to exchange places with a captive, officials said.

 A female customer and a male employee died after the assailant opened fire inside the Super U market in the small town of Trebes.